HITECHCRIME/HC_SG32_Going_Wrong/README.md

 - people say don't stick your head above the crowd
 - am i going wrong way yeah?

-am i going wrong?
+am i going wrong way yeah?

-[CHORUS]
+[CHORUS] x2
-going wrong way
+am i going wrong way
 going wrong waaay
 i'm not gonna sway

 [VERSE 1]
 fucking moth from the past
-did the things that wouldn't last out the cost out of lust ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what you want what you hide tell me i'll accept everything that you are
+did the things that wouldn't last out of cost out of lust ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide tell me more i'll accept everything you are lift you is it wrong?

 [VERSE 2]
 light from the trenches
 peaceful and vengeful
-at the top of the
+at the top of the dimensions